The Impact of the Pandemic on Cidade de Deus

 In March, we presented preliminary findings from the survey to a group of local NGO representatives.
 We decided together that a report on the economic impacts of the pandemic was the best way to disseminate the most urgent findings.
 Additional presentations will be provided to CDD residents and representatives of local NGOs who continue to help families affected by the pandemic.

 We intend to disseminate the data to newspapers and academic forums in Rio de Janeiro.

-By the end of 2021, we will release a report with research data.
+The first report is now available.
 We will also be producing academic articles, co-authored by team members. and making presentations to universities and research centers in Brazil.